 Volunteer Opportunity: Join our team as the Office Reception Volunteer!
 Our Office Reception Volunteer is pivotal to the day to day functions of our office and is a welcoming presence who will greet office visitors and field incoming phone calls.
 The volunteer will help keep our office running by creating an organized work environment through maintaining an inventory of office supplies and technical equipment.
 They will assist with daily operations and support many of our exciting chapter events.
-Contact Ester Allen at (206) 529-3882 or email: email@example.com.
+For more information, email: InquiryWa@alz.org of call (509) 321-4579 .

-American Red Cross Biomedical Services plays a critical role in our nation’s health care system.
+American Red Cross Biomedical Services plays a critical role in our nation's health care system.
 It is the largest single supplier of blood and blood products in the United States, collecting and processing approximately 40 percent of the blood supply and distributing it to about 2,600 hospitals and transfusion centers nationwide.
-It feels great to donate blood.
-You get free juice and delicious Keebler® cookies.
-You can also host a blood drive.
+It feels great to donate blood and you can also host a blood drive.

 Ninety percent of the Red Cross Humanitarian Services is provided by volunteers.
 Our vital work is only possible because of people like you.
 Whether helping one displaced family or thousands, providing care and comfort to an ill or injured service member or veteran, or teaching others how to respond in emergencies, it's through the efforts of ordinary people that we can do extraordinary things.
 Join American Red Cross Humanitarian Services today!

-Volunteer Opportunity: Disaster Relief, Disaster Preparedness Education, Home Fire Preparedness Campaign (free smoke alarm installation service), Service to the Armed Forces Emergency Communication, International Services, Community Outreach, Volunteer Management/Support.
+Volunteer Opportunity: (note: flexible schedule - you can volunteer one day a month or 5 days a month whatever works for you) Disaster Relief, Disaster Preparedness Education, Home Fire Preparedness Campaign (free smoke alarm installation service), Service to the Armed Forces Emergency Communication, International Services, Community Outreach, Volunteer Management/Support.